CloudLabsAI-Azure/Github-Copilot/Labfiles/deploy-your-own-env.md

 1. Click on the below Deploy to Azure Button.

+   - You may need to enter few of the parameters like your GitHub PAT, Username etc.

    [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fexperienceazure.blob.core.windows.net%2Ftemplates%2Fgithub-copilot-innovation-workshop%2Fdeploy-01.json)

    - Select the available subscription and resource group.
 Provide the unique alpha numeric value for `Deployment` parameter.
 You can review the ARM template by clicking on Edit Template.
 Review and create the OpenAI Like A Pro Lab.